The Attributes of Thermal Comfort: Ergonomic Criteria for the Design of "Breathable" Work Chairs1 Comment

 Bill Dowell was Herman Miller’s board-certified Corporate Ergonomist at the time of his death in 2012.
 During his 28-year career at Herman Miller, Bill was instrumental in leading research into the study of ergonomics and applying the principles of good ergonomic design to our products.
 In 1991, Bill played a pivotal role in Herman Miller becoming a charter member of the Office Ergonomic Research Committee (OERC).
 Bill was a key member of the BIFMA Ergonomics Subcommittee that was responsible for the original BIFMA Ergonomic Guideline for VDT Furniture, and was also a member of the committee that revised the BSR/HFES 100 Standard for Human Factors Engineering of Computer Workstations.
 He was also a member of the CAESAR 3-D surface anthropometric survey and the Human Factors and Ergonomics Society, representing Herman Miller in both groups.
 Bill’s published work includes studies of seating behaviors, seated anthropometry, the effect of computing on seated posture, the components of subjective comfort, and methods for pressure mapping.

-Studio 7.5, located in Berlin, Germany, designed the Mirra® chair.
-Studio 7.5 is composed of Burkhard Schmitz, Claudia Plikat, Carola Zwick, Nicolai Neubert, and Roland Zwick.
-With the exception of engineer Roland Zwick, the designers are cofounders and partners of the firm, which opened in 1992, and also teachers of industrial design and product design at universities in Germany.
+Studio 7.5, located in Berlin, Germany, designed the Mirra chair, the Setu chair, and, most recently, Mirra 2—a complete redesign of the original.
+Designers Burkhard Schmitz, Claudia Plikat, Carola Zwick, and engineer Roland Zwick lead the design firm, which opened in 1992.
+Also active in education, the designers teach industrial design and product design at universities in Germany.
 An interest in the tools that define how people work has led Studio 7.5 to design software interfaces, office seating, and medical equipment.
-Studio 7.5 has been collaborating with Herman Miller since the mid 1990s.
+Studio 7.5 has been collaborating with Herman Miller for over 20 years.

 The late Bill Stumpf studied behavioral and physiological aspects of sitting at work for more than 30 years.
 A specialist in the design of ergonomic seating, his designs include the Ergon chair, introduced by Herman Miller in 1976 and, with Don Chadwick, the equally innovative Equa and Aeron chairs.
 He contributed significantly to the design of the Embody chair prior to his death in 2006.
 In that same year, he posthumously received the National Design Award in Product Design presented by the Smithsonian’s Cooper-Hewitt, National Design Museum.